It’s about 900 miles from Hay-on-Wye on the Welsh border back to Ullapool with a detour via Tiree and the Outer Hebrides.

 Turning round the Rhins of Galloway.

 Bombing up the Ayrshire Coast.
-I got three more ferries to catch!
+I got three more ferries to catch before sunset!

-Just missed a CalMac from Wemyss Bay to Bute.
+Just missed the CalMac from Wemyss Bay to Bute.

-Gives me time to explore the amazing Edwardian-era terminus.
+Gives me time to explore the amazing Edwardian-era train terminus.

 Those were the days my friend, we thought they’d never end…